CAR REPAIR IN FINCHLEY, NORTH LONDON

 Battery faults are some of the most common causes of car breakdowns.
 The car battery powers the starter motor, and when the engine runs, the alternator recharges the battery.
 If you had a car battery problem, you couldn’t start your car.

 How to avoid a flat car battery

 Always ensure that you switch off all electronics before leaving your car.
-If you don’t make long journeys often, your car battery won’t charge properly.
-You can overcome this by charging it overnight with a battery charger.
-When you get the car serviced, the mechanic should check that battery connections are clean, protected from corrosion and properly secured.
+If you don’t take long trips often, your car battery may not charge properly.
+To prevent this, you can charge it overnight with a battery charger.
+Additionally, when you take your car in for servicing, ensure the mechanic checks the battery connections are clean, protected from corrosion and adequately secured.